UnivLille-Meta/Miage23/Groups/G07/report-week01.md

 | list |
 list := OrderedCollection new. list add: 'Example'. list isEmpty
     ifTrue: [ Transcript show: 'The list is empty'; cr ]
     ifFalse: [ Transcript show: 'The list contains elements'; cr ].

-I found this information in
+I remember this information from last year
 ## Learn how to create classes and methods

  To create a new class and methods, I used the System Browser.
 Here's an example of how I created a Counter class with methods for incrementing and decrementing a count: